CMSgov/qpp-measures-data/CONTRIBUTING.md

 ```
 ### Initializing, Adding, Updating, and Deleting Measures

 To create a new perfomance year for measures, run `npm run init:measures $YEAR`.
-This will create all the necessary folders and files for the new year, as well as increment the quality eMeasureIds and remove last years spec links from the new measures-data file.
+This will create all the necessary folders and files for the new year, as well as increment the quality eMeasureIds and remove last year's spec links from the new measures-data file.

 New measures and updates to old measures are handled the same as each other.
 A CSV file with the proposed changes should be placed in the updates/measures/$Year folder with the file name as MM-DD-YYYY-01.csv (increment the final number in the name if multiple changes take place on the same day).
 IMPORTANT: Do *not* manually modify the Changelog.json, this is updated automatically during the ingestion process.
 Once the update file is added, run `npm run update:measures $YEAR`.
 Errors during ingestion will be logged to your terminal, if any.

-Deleting measures is handled manually.
-Simply remove the specified measures from `/measures/$YEAR/measures-data.json`.
+Deleting measures is handled by the "Year Removed" field in the change request file.
+Removal change request files are handled in the same way as updates, outlined above.

 ### Importing Measures from a CSV File